Ferrell, Hart poke fun at racial stereotypes in 'Get Hard'

 “We’re poking fun at these racial stereotypes in such a clever way that people are going to have to go, ‘It is stupid to prejudge and to assume based on appearance, color, standards, whatever it may be,'” Hart said.

 Race is “just something I think we always need to analyze,” Ferrell added.
-“It’s healthy to talk about it, and it bridges or creates the bridge towards acceptance.”
+“It’s healthy to talk about it, and it bridges or creates the bridge toward acceptance.”

 Time Warner Inc-owned Warner Bros’ “Get Hard” will battle young adult dystopian drama “Insurgent” this weekend and is projected by BoxOffice.com to earn $31 million at the U.S. box office.